soph-g/CV/README.md

 **Bank of England** (June 2011 to July 2014)
 *IT Delivery Manager*
 *Business Analyst*
-Working on IT projects across the Bank of England, including managing the migrating of around 300 bespoke applications to Windows 7 from XP.
+Working on IT projects across the Bank of England, including managing the migration of around 300 bespoke applications to Windows 7 from XP.

 **Close Brothers Treasury** (April 2009 to October 2010)
 *Operations Analyst*